Cardinals vs. Diamondbacks Player Props Betting Odds

 Arenado Stats

-- Arenado has collected 109 hits with 19 doubles, two triples, 22 home runs and 29 walks.
+- Arenado has put up 109 hits with 19 doubles, two triples, 22 home runs and 29 walks.
 He has driven in 77 runs with two stolen bases.

 Arenado Recent Games